viam-devrel/viamcodelabs/site/viamguides/src/emily-door-lock/emily-door-lock.md

 ### Prerequisites

-- A computer with MacOS, Windows, or Linux to flash your Raspberry Pi and configure the device's components using the Viam app
+- A computer with MacOS, Windows, or Linux to flash your ESP32 and configure the device's components using the Viam app
 - Hardware and supplies requirements

   - 1 - [ESP32 development board](https://a.co/d/fNsT6d7) - check the Viam docs for [specific resource requirements](https://docs.viam.com/installation/#compatibility)